 - The return on net sales will vary from industry to industry, so it is important to make comparisons to similar businesses in your sector.
 If your return on sales is substantially different from other businesses within your sector it will need investigation to ascertain why.
 A low return on sales might indicate that your selling prices are too low or your costs are too high compared to competitors.
 A much higher return on sales relative to competitors may indicate that you have not fully understood your costings and items have been omitted.

 - The aim is to get the return on net sales as high as possible.
 This could be achieved by reducing the costs of the product by design or production efficiency, by reducing overheads or by increasing the selling price and sales volume, if the market will permit.

-- One off items should be excluded from both revenue and operating profit, as the return on sales is a measure of the operating performance of the business.
+- One off items should be excluded from both revenue and operating income, as the return on sales is a measure of the operating performance of the business.

 Chartered accountant Michael Brown is the founder and CEO of Double Entry Bookkeeping.
 He has worked as an accountant and consultant for more than 25 years and has built financial models for all types of industries.
 He has been the CFO or controller of both small and medium sized companies and has run small businesses of his own.
 He has been a manager and an auditor with Deloitte, a big 4 accountancy firm, and holds a degree from Loughborough University.